 What is Internet of Things?

-IoT is an ecosystem of billions of identifiable devices and machinery of all forms, sizes and shapes that are connected to a universal internet network; which can be controlled or managed through the internet and made to perform tasks with little or no intervention.
+IoT is an ecosystem of billions of identifiable devices and machinery of all forms, sizes and shapes that connect to a universal internet network; which internet can controll or manage tand made to perform tasks with little or no intervention.

 Fixed internet or broadband internet connects over 1 billion users around the world through their laptops or desktop PCs.
 Mobile internet connects over 6 billion people through smartphones.
-Internet of Things is expected to connect 28 billion devices or “things” as they are called, through the internet by 2020.
+It is expected 28 billion devices or “things” to connect as they are called, through the internet by 2020.

 Internet of Things India: